epocrates logo

 Treatment Approach

-- Patients with peritonitis or suspicion for bowel ischemia require surgery.
+• Patients with peritonitis or suspicion for bowel ischemia require emergency surgery.

-- Patients with simple, adhesive SBO may benefit from nasogastric decompression and close observation.
-Surgery will likely be required if there is a poor response to nonoperative management after 48 to 72 hours.
+• Patients with simple, adhesive SBO may benefit from nasogastric decompression and close observation.
+Surgery will likely be required if the patient does not improve with nonoperative management after 48-72 hours.

 All patients

-- Fluid resuscitation: placement of intravenous lines and administration of intravenous fluids is indicated in all patients.
-A Foley catheter may be helpful to monitor urine output.
+• Fluid resuscitation: placement of intravenous lines and administration of intravenous fluids (either Ringer lactate or normal saline) is indicated in all patients.
+Monitor urine output.

-- Analgesia: it is essential to provide adequate analgesia in patients with partial or complete SBO.
-This can be readily accomplished with morphine.
+• Analgesia: it is essential to provide adequate analgesia in patients with partial or complete SBO.
+This can be readily accomplished with opioids.

-- Antibiotics: there is insufficient evidence that broad-spectrum antibiotics are beneficial in these patients.
-By contrast, perioperative antibiotic prophylaxis is indicated if surgery is needed.
+• Antibiotics: there is insufficient evidence that broad-spectrum antibiotics are routinely beneficial in these patients.
+However, preoperative antibiotic prophylaxis is indicated if surgery is needed and is usually continued for up to 24 hours postoperatively.

 Patients with complicated SBO, peritonitis, strangulation, or failed nonoperative treatment

-- The nature of the obstruction determines the type and extent of surgery.
-An exploratory laparotomy or laparoscopy should be performed in any patient with documented peritonitis or evidence of strangulation; and in patients with SBO who do not respond to nonoperative treatment as manifest by persistent abdominal pain, leukocytosis, worsening air-fluid levels on abdominal x-ray (or demonstration of a gas-less abdomen), or in an inconsolable infant with documented malrotation.
-In complicated SBO, peritonitis is present (rebound, guarding), which mandates immediate resuscitation and prompt surgical intervention.[1]
+• The nature of the obstruction determines the type and extent of surgery.
+An exploratory laparotomy or laparoscopy should be performed in any patient with documented peritonitis or evidence of strangulation; and in patients with SBO who do not improve within 48-72 hours of nonoperative treatment as manifest by persistent abdominal pain, leukocytosis, evidence of ongoing obstruction with water-soluble contrast imaging, or in an inconsolable infant with documented malrotation.
+In complicated SBO, peritonitis is usually present (rebound, guarding), which mandates immediate resuscitation and prompt surgical intervention.[1]

 Treatment Options